 The liturgical and prayer life at MRA include the following:

-- First Friday Adoration, where students and parents adore the Eucharistic presence of Christ in the chapel
+- Monthly Adoration, where students and parents adore the Eucharistic presence of Christ in the chapel

 Students in the elementary school are continually called to serve one another in the classroom, while at the same time contributing to other service projects for the sake of the entire school.
 Students in the high school are expected to complete a minimum number of service hours per year, and they also compile a service portfolio as part of their theology credits.
 Ongoing off campus service projects include: